Thorlabs/Camera_Examples/Python/README.md

 ## Included Examples

 ### Grab Single Frame:
-This examples initializes the first detected camera and sets up for hardware triggering.
-A loop is started that waits for 5 images to be requested and received.
-Each image will be saved to the exe location for the project.
+This examples initializes the first detected camera and sets up for software triggering.
+A single frame is requested and the recieved image is displayed with OpenCV.

 ### Grab Frames Polling Continuous:
-This example goes through common settable/gettable parameters for the cameras and prints them to console.
-This also shows how to interpret returns from cameras that are not compatible with certain settings.
+This examples initializes the first detected camera and sets up for continuous capture with software triggering and framerate control.
+The recieved images are displayed with OpenCV

 ## Build Instructions
 1. If you have not done so already unzip the following folder to an accesible location on your drive.
 This contains the Camera SDK.